 Reaction against journalistic vigilance came quickly.
 "The fortunes of one of (our industry's) branches have been rudely thrown into the balance by the hysteria of a newspaper and a physiologist..." the Times quoted H.C.
-Parmelee, editor of Chemical & Metallurgical conceived in a fine spirit of industrial progress looking toward the conservation of gasoline,"
+Parmelee, editor of Chemical & Metallurgical Engineering on May 7.
+"The research and development that produced tetraethyl lead were conceived in a fine spirit of industrial progress looking toward the conservation of gasoline," Parmelee said.
+"One can imagine how chemical progress in the past might have been hampered by a similar crusade by self-appointed guardians of the public health."